Support

 Your international seasonal staff are authorized to work legally under their J-1 Visa status.

-This visa allows each student to work only for the dates listed in Section 3 of their DS-2019 Forms.
+This visa allows students to work only for the dates listed in Section 3 of their DS-2019 Forms.
 The maximum work authorization period for the Summer Work Travel program is four months.

 InterExchange is designated by the U.S. Department of State to issue the DS-2019 Form, which allows students to apply for a J-1 Visa.
 The DS-2019 Form permits students to work during their stay in the U.S. The form identifies InterExchange as the student’s program sponsor, describes the purpose of the program, and states the time period during which a student is allowed to work.
 In order to obtain J-1 Visas, students bring their DS-2019 Forms, job offers, and passports to the U.S. Consulate in their home country.